Cerebral Palsy Claims

 • Failure to carry out a C-section in a timely manner

 The condition is relatively rare, and is even more rarely caused by negligence.
-However, if there is evidence that negligence was involved, for the medical negligence lawyers investigating these cases, the focus is usually the care provided to the mother and unborn child during labour and the period shortly after birth.
+However, if there is evidence that negligence was involved, the medical negligence lawyers investigating these cases usually focus on the care provided to the mother and unborn child during labour and the period shortly after birth.

 How Do I Make a Cerebral Palsy Medical Negligence Claim?

 The first step to making a cerebral palsy claim is to get in touch with our expert medical negligence team on 0345 872 6666, or by completing our online enquiry form.
-Based on our insights into cerebral palsy claims and birth injury claims more generally, we will be able to advise you on whether you have a strong case, and explain in detail the process of how your claim for cerebral palsy compensation will need to progress.
+Based on our insights into cerebral palsy claims and birth injury claims more generally, we will be able to advise you on whether your child has a strong case, and explain the cerebral palsy claims process in detail for you.

-If you decide to make a claim, our medical negligence experts will work to obtain full disclosure of GP and hospital records for the mother and child.
-These must include records of the baby's heart monitoring (CTG traces) and, in particular, any brain MRI/CT scans, or cranial ultrasound scans.
+If you decide to make a claim for your child, our medical negligence experts will work to obtain full disclosure of GP and hospital records for the mother and child.
+These must include records of the baby's heart monitoring (CTG traces) and, in particular, any brain MRI scans, or cranial ultrasound scans.

-We also look at any relevant guidelines from the National Institute for Clinical Excellence (NICE) or the Royal College of Obstetricians, which might assist in identifying what monitoring/assessment or treatment that should have been provided.
+We also look at any relevant guidelines from NICE (the National Institute for Clinical Excellence) or the Royal College of Obstetricians, which might assist in identifying what monitoring/assessment or treatment that should have been provided.

 Following a detailed analysis of the notes, a witness statement is taken from the mother, and possibly her partner (or any other person present at the birth), which is carefully cross-referenced with the relevant medical records.